jiajiacisco/MerakiStudentPresence/README.md

 # Meraki Student Presence

 **Background:** <br/> University is looking to refresh existing network equipment.
-To position Meraki in a stronger position, we wanted to show that besides providing network connectivity and cloud-based management, Meraki APIs can be used to simplify certain opertional and administrative works in the school environment
+To position Meraki in a stronger position, we wanted to show that besides providing network connectivity and cloud-based management, Meraki APIs can be used to simplify certain operational and administrative works in the school environment
 <br/>

 **Product Description:** <br/>